georgetor2020/aws-parameter-store/lab2/README.md

 In this lab, we will modify a CloudFormation template to use the parameters you just edited.

-## 1. Setup CloudFormation Template
+## 1. Setup the CloudFormation template

 In this first lab, we will create a Serverless MySQL database using our _Dev_ parameters.
 We need to edit the CloudFormation template file, ~/environment/parameter-store/lab2/aurora.yaml.